 Formerly known as Madras, Chennai is the capital of the southern state of Tamil Nadu.
 Chennai is part of a wave of metro development in India, all founded on a rationale of rapid urban expansion, unacceptable and unpredictable journey times by road and concern for the environment if reliance on motorised transport continues unchecked.

-Growth is less attributable to high technology and the service industries than some other Indian metropolitan areas, and the port of Chennai is also an established manufacturing centre, notably for the automotive industry.
+Growth is less attributable to high technology and the service industries than some other Indian metropolitan areas and the port of Chennai is also an established manufacturing centre, notably for the automotive industry.
 Like the Namma Metro in Bengalaru (Bangalore), the Chennai project learns from the experience and practices in Delhi, one of the world’s most successful modern urban rapid transit schemes.

 A feasibility study for the metro was carried out in 2003.
 Following approval in November 2007, Chennai Metro Rail Limited (CMRL) was set up by the Tamil Nadu state, as a special-purpose vehicle to implement the project.

-The first line opened in 1997, but MRTS has been affected by delays, and suffers from a lack of stock.
+The first line opened in 1997, but MRTS has been affected by delays and suffers from a lack of stock.
 An early tram system that also was used for goods was closed by the 1950s.

-Running west and with an interchange with Corridor 1 at Alandur, Corridor 2 will be 22km (13.8 miles) between Chennai Central and St Thomas Mount to the south.
-There will be a northern connection with Corridor 1 at Chennai Fort.
+Running west and with an interchange with Corridor one at Alandur, Corridor 2 is 21.961km between Chennai Central and St Thomas Mount to the south.
+There is a northern connection with Corridor one at Chennai Fort.